hbctraining/spatial_nanocourse/lessons/visum_hd.md

 * Screenshot to show the directory structure (can create later)
 * Open up a new R script and give it a header.

+# TODO set up project for download, update this text
 Some example text taken from scRNA-seq "Setup" is provided below: